tdefise/certifications/HashiCorp Certified - Terraform Associate/3. Understand Terraform basics/README.md

 - **Provider Pluging**: Executable used by Terraform in order to interact with a service's API
 - **State Data**: Contains the current information about the deployment

+Also it is important to understand the object types.
+Here are the main ones:

+- **Providers** - ``provider``: Allow Terraform to interact with cloud providers, SaaS providers, and other APIs.
+- **Resources** - ``resource``: Things that you want to provision in a target environment.
+Each resource is associated with a provider.
+- **Data Sources** - ``data``: Used to query information from a provider.

+It is a best practises to segregate the different types of resource in a terraform file.

 ### 3a) Handle Terraform and provider installation and versioning

 Providers allow Terraform to interact with cloud providers, SaaS providers, and other APIs.